• Implementation Support Agency (ISA): World Bank

 About the project

-Lebanon faces stark and pressing development challenges, however, the reform efforts to improve the quality of institutions and promote growth have been limited.
-Meanwhile neighboring Syria is suffering the biggest conflict and the worst humanitarian and refugee crisis of the 21st century, with large regional and global ramifications and spillover effects.
-The Syrian refugee crisis has resulted in unprecedented social and economic challenges to Lebanon, putting further stains on its decaying infrastructure.
-As the first project Lebanon submitted to the MENA Concessional Financing Facility, it is designed to meet Lebanon’s developmental needs in the road sector while also stimulating the economy and creating jobs.
-To timely respond to these challenges and quickly inject much needed investments to stimulate economic growth and create jobs, this project was prepared and will be implemented according to paragraph 12 of the World Bank’s Operational Policy (OP) 10.00 (projects in situations of urgent need of assistance or capacity constraints).
+This is the first project Lebanon submitted to the GCFF, and is designed to meet Lebanon’s developmental needs in the road sector while also stimulating the economy and creating jobs for refugees and hosts.
+To timely respond to these challenges and quickly inject much needed investments to stimulate economic growth and create jobs, this project was prepared and will be implemented according to the World Bank’s Operational Policy (OP) related to projects in situations of urgent need of assistance or capacity constraints.

 Project Development Objective (PDO)